richardbiely/gaia-ecs/README.md

   .set...;
 ```

-Components are returned by value for components with sizes up to 8 bytes (including).
+Components up to 8 bytes (including) are returned by value.
 Bigger components are returned by const reference.

 ```cpp
 // Read Velocity's value.
 As shown above Velocity is 12 bytes in size.